-Large waistlines can double the risk of death in kidney disease patientsJuly 12th, 2011 in Health
+Large waistlines can double the risk of death in kidney disease patientsJuly 12, 2011 in Medicine & Health / Health

 For kidney disease patients, a large belt size can double the risk of dying.

 A study led by a Loyola University Health System researcher found that the larger a kidney patient's waist circumference, the greater the chance the patient would die during the course of the study.

 The study by lead researcher Holly Kramer, MD, MPH, and colleagues was published in the American Journal of Kidney Diseases.

 Waist circumference was more strongly linked to mortality than another common measure of obesity, body mass index (BMI).

 BMI is a height-to-weight ratio.
 For example, if John and Mary are both the same height, but John weighs 20 pounds more, then John will have a higher BMI than Mary.
 But BMI can be misleading -- a muscular person with little body fat could have a BMI higher than a flabby person with little muscle mass.
 Waist circumference, by contrast, simply measures abdominal fat.

 Researchers examined data from 5,805 adults age 45 and older who had kidney disease and participated in a study called REGARDS (Reasons for Geographic and Racial Differences in Stroke).
 They were followed for a median of four years and during that time 686 kidney patients (11.8 percent) died.